Myndex/SAPC-APCA/documentation/ImportantChangeNotices.md

     Bco = 0.0721750;

 #### Change Notice January 2021 General
 Substantial code changes, including math and scaling.
 Literally all constants have changed.
-Typicall the "equevelent colors" will be indicated 20 lower (more or less).
-The main takeawy here though is what was 100 is now 80, what was 80 is now 60 and what was 60 is now 40.
+Typically the "equivalent colors" will be indicated 20 lower (more or less).
+The main takeaway here though is what was 100 is now 80, what was 80 is now 60 and what was 60 is now 40.

 80: The general target for columns of body text.

-60: The general traget for most content text.
+60: The general target for most content text.

 #### Change Notice November 18, 2020 08:00 GMT